 Push Button Start – Keyless Entry System – Engine Does Not Crank

-If the engine does not crank when you press the push button start, any of the following may be preventing the engine from starting:
+So, what if the engine does not crank, when you press the push button start.
+Then, any of the following may be the cause:

-- Hold the dead key fob against the push button start button, then use the fob to press the push button start button down.
-This should allow the button to inductively read the security code in the fob and pass the start command to the powertrain control module (PCM).
-Your engine should start.
-Replace the dead battery inside the Smart Fob with a new battery as soon as possible.
+- First, hold the dead key fob, against the push button start button.
+Next, use the fob to press, the push button start button down.
+This should allow the button to, inductively read the security code in the fob.
+And, pass the start command, to the powertrain control module (PCM).
+Now, your engine should start.
+Replace the dead battery, inside the Smart Fob with a new battery, as soon as possible.

-- If you accidentally picked up the wrong key fob for your vehicle, or the fob itself is defective, your engine will not start.
-As a result, Have your vehicle towed to your car dealer to have a new fob programmed for your vehicle.
+- If you accidentally picked up the wrong key fob or the fob itself is defective, your engine will not start.
+As a result, have your vehicle towed to your car dealer, to have a new fob programmed for your vehicle.

-- You have the correct key fob and the battery inside the fob is good, but nothing happens when you press the start engine button or use the fob to press the start button.
-You may have to replace the defective start engine button with a new one.
+- You have the correct key fob and the battery inside the fob is good.
+But, nothing happens, when you press the start engine button or use the fob, to press the start button.
+Consequently, you may have to replace, a defective start engine button, with a new one.

 Powertrain Control Module (PCM) Problem

-So, The only real difference between a push button start system and a conventional keyed ignition is that you don’t need a key to close the circuit on the ignition.
-The button does that.
-Also, Pushing the button does the same thing that turning the key does.
-Finally, The fob is really the beauty behind the system, which ensures that only you can start the car.
+So, there is only real difference between a push button start system and a conventional keyed ignition switch.
+And, that is you don’t need a key, to close the circuit on the ignition.
+Because, the button does that.
+Also, pushing the button, does the same thing, that turning the key does.
+Finally, the fob is really the beauty behind the system, which ensures that, only you can start the car.